 Advertisement

 One of the best parts of being an F1 fan is supporting your favourite team or driver – and what better way to do so than by wearing their merch?

-While there are merchandise stalls on location throughout the race weekend, they can be quite pricey so you might want to save a little bank and start shopping earlier, especially during online sales.
+While there are merchandise stalls on location throughout the race weekend, they can be quite pricey, so you might want to save a little money and start shopping earlier, especially during online sales.

+Advertisement